ColtonMakesStuff/DayPlanner/README.md

 #### Also, feel free to ignore all of my files labeled first try, I wanted to keep them so that I could see in my thought process, and so that I could refer back to them as I finish the project, but they are not active and do not work.
 Although, if you're curious, I suppose you could look through them...
 At your own risk, that is...
 The code is offensively bad...

-## also I borrowed some concepts from Tyler Potts on youtube
+### also I borrowed some concepts from Tyler Potts on youtube
-## as well as used phind for some concepts that I had no preevious knowledge of
+### as well as used phind for some concepts that I had no previous knowledge of